-Discover that tidepooling is fun for people of all ages.
-Vacationers can discover a large number of interesting creatures including limpets, tiny crabs, sea anemones, starfish, urchins, sea cucumbers, mussels, barnacles, and chitons that somehow survive in tidal pools.
+Vacationers can discover a large number of interesting creatures including limpets, tiny crabs, sea anemones, starfish, urchins, sea cucumbers, mussels, barnacles, and chitons that somehow survive in tide pools.

 Tidepools are areas along the coast that trap saltwater into shallow pools along the intertidal zone – the zones between the high and low water tides.
 Tidepooling is discovering the fascinating aquatic life living in those pools.